Sashité for Developers

 Overview

-Style Identifier Notation (SIN) provides a compact, ASCII-based format for identifying styles in abstract strategy board games.
-SIN uses single-character identifiers with case encoding to represent both style identity and player assignment simultaneously.
+Style Identifier Notation (SIN) provides a foundational, compact ASCII format for identifying styles in abstract strategy board games.
+SIN serves as a primitive building block in the Sashité ecosystem, using a single ASCII letter with case encoding to simultaneously represent style identity and player assignment.

 Terminology